nakst/gf/README.md

 ### User interface

-You can change the font and user interface scaling in the `[ui]` section.
+You can change the font, user interface scaling, window width and height in the `[ui]` section.
 For example,

 ```ini
 [ui]